dustinpfister/blog_posts/_posts/phaser-create-texture.md

 ## 2 - Basic example of create.texture

 For a basic example of create.texture I made a quick little demo that results in a sprite displayed on the screen of a little guy that is made with a texture that I created with create.texture.
+This is just one little helper method that outlines all the basics of using the method, as well as how to make some color changes to a palette, and how to furnish the pixel data.
+In this example I am not going to get into anything more advanced like animation.

 ## 2.1 - The createTexture helper